-Most often minor fuel problems will cause a lawn mower to stall out when it starts cutting grass.
-Most often, bad gas causes minor fuel problems.
+How long has it been since you filled your mower gas tank?
+Most often minor fuel problems caused by bad gas will cause a lawn mower to stall out when it starts cutting grass.
 All lawn mower fuel will start destabilizing after about 30 days.
 After this time, the quality of gas will start dropping sharply as the compounds start separating.
 If this low-quality gas gets fed into your mower, the fuel system will get compromised, as bad gas tends to leave behind sticky deposits that stop fuel flow.
 Also, any gas left in the mower during storage will dry out and cause these problems.

-A loss in the amount of air flowing into the engine can also cause a mower to stall when running against a full load.
-Air mixes with the fuel to dilute it so it will combust better inside the cylinder.
+The loss of air flow to the engine caused by too tall or too thick grass or a dirty air filter is often the reason a mower engine stalls.
+Air mixes with the fuel so it will combust better inside the cylinder.
 However, the air surrounding a running lawn mower engine is filled with dust, grass clippings and other debris; they enter the cylinder and scour the sides of the bore.
-The air filter traps these particles before they enter.
-Clean your lawn mower's air filter, according to the manufacturer's recommendations.
+When you try to mow an overgrown lawn, you end up clogging the air filter and shutting off air to the engine.
+The air filter traps these particles before they enter, so you'll need to clean your lawn mower's air filter according to the manufacturer's recommendations.